 Step Action 1 Determine whether the base tax year or current tax year should apply.
 2 Determine the combined parental income for that year.
 3 Does the combined parental income exceed the Parental Income Free Area (6.3.2)?
 If NO, the Parental Income Test reduction amount is Nil.
-If VES, subtract the Parental Income Free Area from the combined parental income (from If YES, subtract the Parental Income Free Area from the combined parental income (from Step 2) and go to Step 4.
+If YES, subtract the Parental Income Free Area from the combined parental income (from Step 2) and go to Step 4.
 4 Divide the result from step 3 by 130 (20% of the step 3 amount, converted to a fortnightly amount).
 This is the total fortnightly parental income test reduction amount.
 5 Does the AIC student have parental income in common with another dependent young person / child?